AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 The following example shows a main program - Copy - that reads all available data from a given input port, stores it internally during the reading process in a stack and then outputs all the data read to an output port.
-The specification of the stack package are not being presented since they are identical to previous examples.
+The specifications of the stack packages are not presented since they are identical to previous examples.

 Specification of main program in SPARK 2005: